GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 **Improvements** - **TechPass Portal**

   <details>
-   <summary>Metrics are available only for published applications on TechPass portal</summary>
+   <summary>Metrics are available only for published applications on TechPass Portal</summary>

   **Earlier**:
-  - Metrics of all the applications were displayed on the TechPass portal login page.
+  - Metrics of all the applications were displayed on the TechPass Portal login page.

   **Now**:
-  - Metrics will be available only for the published applications on the TechPass portal login page.
+  - Metrics will be available only for the published applications on the TechPass Portal login page.

   </details>
   <details>